Spider basics, body, behavior

 Origin

-Spiders have been around for eons, but there aren’t many fossil records because their bodies are soft and easily deteriorate.
+Spiders have been around for eons, but there are few fossil records because their soft bodies easily deteriorate.
 Those that exist are usually preserved in amber.
 (Spiders in the genus Nephila are the longest-lived modern spiders, they’ve existed since the Middle Jurassic, 165 million years ago.)
-The world’s smallest spider today is probably the male Patu digua, only 0.02 inches (0.37 mm), about the size of a pinhead.
+The world’s tiniest spider today is probably the male Patu digua, only 0.02 inches (0.37 mm), about the size of a pinhead.
 The largest spider is the Goliath Birdeater Tarantula, Theraphosa blondi, which has a leg span of up to 10 inches (25.4 cm) and may weigh more than 6 ounces (170 g).

 Not insects